Solar_Farm

 The group coordinates the interinstitutional postgraduate programme “MSc in Nanotechnology for Energy Applications" developed in the framework of an Erasmus LLP project, with the participation of the University of Crete and the Foundation of Research & Technology and the international conference “Nanotechnologies & Bionanosciences".

-Journal publications
+Journal publications (10 covers)

 projects

-6 M€
+10 M€

 GRANTS RECEIVED